julienXX/terminal-notifier/README.markdown

 # terminal-notifier

-terminal-notifier is a command-line tool to send Mac OS X User Notifications, which are available in Mac OS X 10.8 and higher.
+terminal-notifier is a command-line tool to send OS X User Notifications, which are available on OS X 10.8 and higher.

 ## Caveats

+* On OS X 10.8, the `-appIcon` and `-contentImage` options do nothing.
+  This is because Notification Center on 10.8 _always_ uses the application’s own icon.

+  You can do one of the following to work around this limitation on 10.8:
-* Under OS X 10.8, the Notification Center _always_ uses the application’s own icon, there’s currently no way to specify a custom icon for a notification.
-The only way to use this tool with your own icon is to use the `-sender` option or include a build of terminal-notifier with your icon and **a different bundle identifier** instead.
-(If you do not change the bundle identifier, launch services will use a cached version of the icon.)
+    - Use the `-sender` option to  “fake it” (see below)
+    - Include a build of terminal-notifier with your icon **and a different bundle identifier**.
+    (If you don’t change the bundle identifier, launch services uses a cached version of the icon.)

-  <br/>Consequently the `-appIcon` & `-contentImage` options aren't doing anything
-  under 10.8.
-  <br/>However, you _can_ use unicode symbols and emojis.
+  However, you _can_ use unicode symbols and emojis!
 See the examples.

 * It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

-* If you intend to package terminal-notifier with your app to distribute it on the MAS, please use 1.5.2 since 1.6.0+ uses a private method override which is not allowed in the AppStore guidelines.
+* If you intend to package terminal-notifier with your app to distribute it on the MAS, please use 1.5.2; version 1.6.0+ uses a private method override, which is not allowed in the App Store Guidelines.

 ## Download